MihaiBlebea/OnlineShop/README.md

 Each of the 3 teams are split as such:
 - Blue Team:
     - Engineers:
-        - Mihai is the dev ops engineer
+        - Mihai is the senior software engineer
-        - Freddie is the software engineer
+        - John is the junior software engineer
     - Responsability:
         - Customer microservice
         - Customer mongo database

 - Red Team:
     - Engineers:
-        - Elliott is the dev ops engineer
+        - Marie is the senior software engineer
-        - Jack is the software engineer
+        - Jack is the junior software engineer
     - Responsability:
         - Shop microservice
         - Shop mongo database

 - Green Team:
     - Engineers:
-        - Theo is the lead engineer
+        - Theo is the lead software engineer
         - Arthur is the junior software enginner
     - Responsability
         - Dashboard microservice